 In this post you'll find:

-Whipped Shea Butter For the Body
+Whipped Shea Butter For Skin

 For my body butter, I use shea butter, Olive Oil, Castor Oil, Argan Oil, Wheat Germ Oil, Coconut Oil, and then whatever essential oils I happen to have on hand for scent and added aromatherapy benefits.
-My favourite is a mix of sweet orange and lavender oils.
+My favorite is a mix of sweet orange and lavender oils.

 I want my lotion to be a consistency that can be squeezed out of a bottle so I want a runnier consistency than my hair butter.
 Of course, if you like a thicker body butter kind of consistency you would use less oil.
-There’s no need for exact measurements, eyeball it and adjust to your taste.
+There’s no need for exact measurements, eyeball it and adjust it to your taste.
 Here’s the ratio my lotion mix looked like before blending.

 Using up my old lotion bottles.

-Whipped Shea Butter For the Hair
+Whipped Shea Butter For Hair

 My hair mix has pretty much the same ingredients with the exception of the coconut oil.
 I don’t want that to get onto my face as it causes me to break out so I leave it out.
 Cold-pressed, raw coconut oil is touted as great for skincare so don’t be afraid to try it out on your face or in your hair and see if it works for you.
 Everybody has a different experience but it’s a no-go above my neck, unless I am washing it out.